Theworm109/project-minecraft/README.md

 mods which are not shared are generally optional, and can be safely removed.

 feel free to take this as seriously as you'd like. i just like being overly professional. it's fun sometimes.

+and as a final note:

+# THIS IS VERY WIP.
+SUCKS TO SUCK + L + RATIO